TexteaInc/funix/README.md

     pip install funix
     ```

-2. Save the code bellow to a file called `hello.py`:
+2. Save the code below to a file called `hello.py`:

     ```python
     def hello(your_name: str) -> str: